Broadcast automation: Early analog systems

 Early automation systems were electromechanical systems which used relays.
 Later systems were "computerized" only to the point of maintaining a schedule, and were limited to radio rather than TV.
 Music would be stored on reel-to-reel audio tape.
 Subaudible tones on the tape marked the end of each song.
 The computer would simply rotate among the tape players until the computer's internal clock matched that of a scheduled event.
-When a scheduled event would be encountered, the computer would finish the currently-playing song and then execute the scheduled block of events.
+When a scheduled event was encountered, the computer would finish the currently-playing song and then execute the scheduled block of events.
 These events were usually advertisements, but could also include the station's top-of-hour station identification, news, or a bumper promoting the station or its other shows.
 At the end of the block, the rotation among tapes resumed.

 Advertisements, jingles, and the top-of-hour station identification required by law were commonly stored on Fidelipac endless-loop tape cartridges, known colloquially as "carts".
 These were similar to the consumer four-track tapes sold under the Stereo-Pak brand, but had only two tracks and were usually recorded and played at 7.5 tape inches per second (in/s) compared to Stereo-Pak's slower 3.75 in/s.
 The carts had a slot for a pinch roller on a spindle which was activated by solenoid upon pressing the start button on the cart machine.
 Because the capstan was already spinning at full speed, tape playback commenced without delay or any audible "run-up".
 Mechanical carousels would rotate the carts in and out of multiple tape players as dictated by the computer.
 Time announcements were provided by a pair of dedicated cart players, with the even minutes stored on one and the odd minutes on the other, meaning an announcement would always be ready to play even if the minute was changing when the announcement was triggered.
 The system did require attention throughout the day to change reels as they ran out and reload carts, and thus became obsolete when a method was developed to automatically rewind and re-cue the reel tapes when they ran out, extending 'walk-away' time indefinitely.